openAFT/adaptfx/README.md

 No matching distribution found for tkinter
 ```

-**Solution:** on Fedora Linux and derivative distribution one could solve this by either installing python tkinter
+**Solution:** on Fedora Linux and derivative distributions one could solve this by either installing python tkinter

 ```
 sudo dnf install python3-tkinter